Ray Rice

-Raymell Mourice Rice (born January 22, 1987) is an American former football running back who played in the National Football League (NFL) for six seasons with the Baltimore Ravens.
-He played college football at Rutgers, where he received first-team All-American honors, and was selected by the Ravens in the second round of the 2008 NFL Draft.
+Raynell Mourice Rice (born January 22, 1987) is an American former professional football running back who played in the National Football League (NFL) for six seasons with the Baltimore Ravens.
+He played college football for the Rutgers Scarlet Knights, earning first-team All-American honors in 2007, and was selected by the Ravens in the second round of the 2008 NFL draft.
 During his career, Rice was named to three Pro Bowls and was a member of the team that won Super Bowl XLVII.
-Rice is second in franchise rushing yards, rushing attempts, and rushing touchdowns, and is third in franchise combined touchdowns.
+He is second in franchise rushing yards, rushing attempts, and rushing touchdowns, and is third in the franchise in combined touchdowns.

-Rice became embroiled in controversy during the 2014 offseason when a video surfaced of him physically attacking his then-fiancée.
+Rice became embroiled in controversy during the 2014 offseason when a video surfaced of him physically attacking his fiancée.
 After being indicted for aggravated assault, Rice was released by the Ravens and suspended indefinitely by the NFL.
 Although Rice successfully appealed the indefinite suspension, the incident effectively ended his professional career as no teams signed him in free agency.